 Avoid the accumulation of carbon on the tips.
 If you spend more time without cleaning the pen tip, that is when carbon accumulates.
 Use a small piece of wood that does not produce sap since it glues up your pyrography pen.
 It becomes more challenging to clean, and the chances are very high that you will smudge and damage your pen.

 A jeweler’s rouge is one of the methods used to clean your tip.
-It is less abrasive, and that makes it safe on the pen tip.
-Wood burning tips are more delicate than other parts, and they need a tolerant cleaning tool.
-Any polishing compound is a good replacement for the jeweler’s rouge.
-The jeweler’s rouge is ideal for everyday use, and it gives your tip a better finishing polish.
+It is less abrasive, making it safe on the pen tip.
+Wood burning tips are more delicate than other parts and need a tolerant cleaning tool.
+Any polishing compound is a suitable replacement for the jeweler’s rouge.
+The jeweler’s rouge is ideal for everyday use and gives your tip a better finishing polish.

 By increasing the temperature on your tip, you will be removing carbon accumulation.
 It is a good idea, but not when doing it every day.
 Too much of it wears off your tips faster than usual, and extremely high temperatures are not for your pen tips.

 You can use a knife to remove oxides building up on your tip.
-Scrap off the residue over scrap paper or wood as you get rid of the mess.
-Be careful on the knife as you use it gently to avoid breaking the tip.
+Scrap the residue over scrap paper or wood to eliminate the mess.
+Be careful with the knife as you use it gently to avoid breaking the tip.
 It ensures better performance in producing heat.